-Environmental Services – your public sewer and stormwater services provider – has designed this project to repair or replace approximately 5,600 feet, or about one mile, of public sewer pipes in the Mt.
+Environmental Services is preparing to construct a project to repair or replace approximately 5,600 feet, or about one mile, of public sewer pipes in the Mt.
 Scott-Arleta and Woodstock neighborhoods.
 Most of the existing sewer pipes are more than 85 years old and in deteriorating condition.
 The Mt.
 Scott-Arleta and Woodstock Sewer Repair Project is making this infrastructure investment in your neighborhood to protect public health, water quality and the environment by reducing the possibility of sewage releases to homes, businesses and streets.

-Construction is expected to begin in June 2017 and take about a year to complete.
+Construction will begin near the end of July 2017 and take about a year to complete.

 The map indicates locations where work will occur, and the construction method that will be employed.
 You can learn more about construction methods HERE.